dmnfarrell/snipgenie/README.md

 ### Aligners

-You can use one of the following aligners: bwa, subread, bowtie or minimap2.
+You can use any one of the following aligners: bwa, subread, bowtie or minimap2.
 These should be present on your system, unless using the Windows version.
 Note that for oxford nanopore reads you should use minimap2 and specify the platform as 'ont'.

 ### Mask file